CONTENTS

 and off-reserve Indigenous youth and working-age population employment.

-month to month and year over year, so for February, full-time employment
+month and year over year, so for February, full-time employment increased by

-year-over-year increases for jobs.
-As the minister highlighted, our annual
+increases for jobs.
+As the minister highlighted, our annual unemployment rate

-attuned to market conditions.
-We’re attuned to what’s happening across the
+market conditions.
+We’re attuned to what’s happening across the country and

-country and across the globe for that matter.
-And no, Saskatchewan’s not an
+across the globe for that matter.
+And no, Saskatchewan’s not an island, and

-island, and there’s more work that can be done.
-But we think right now, you
+there’s more work that can be done.
+But we think right now, you know, in terms

-know, in terms of the budget we have in front of us and attempting to protect
+of the budget we have in front of us and attempting to protect the Saskatchewan

 Noor Burki: — Okay.
 Does